rackerlabs/rackspace-how-to/content/cloud-sites/ftp-snapshot.md

     hourly.7
     hourly.8 -> (contains the oldest snapshot data available)

-(Please note, the "hourly" reference here refers to the 4th hour of the individual 4 hour block captured.)
+**Note:** The "hourly" reference here refers to the 4th hour of the individual 4 hour block captured.)

 Navigate to the appropriate folder(s) that contain the data from the